 - Transfer falafel mixture to a large bowl and stir in flour until completely incorporated.

 - Use a tablespoon cookie scoop to scoop uniform balls of falafel onto a parchment lined baking sheet.
 Refrigerate the falafel balls for 20 minutes.

-- While the falafel are chilling, make tzatziki.
+- While the falafel are chilling, make yogurt sauce.
 Refrigerate until ready to serve.